isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 Nevertheless, the committee decided that it would be difficult to take a straight forward approach by waiting for the time to pass, so they came up with the following method.

-1. Each person applies for a winter vacation in pieces.
+1. Each person applies for the winter vacation separately.

 2. Negotiate with the community association to raise funds, and high school students will work at the sanatorium after school to earn wages.